Skip to content

 According to njcares.gov, 6,000 people passed away from overdoses from January 2018 – December 2019.
 In January 2020, 279 people died in New Jersey – 9 families per day are losing a loved one.
 You can prevent more overdoses by disposing of unused and expired medications.
 In addition, properly prescribed medications can be stored safely in the home in a locked, safe storage box.

-Join us for DEA Take Back Day!
-April 24th
+Join us for DEA Take Back Day in April

 COVID-19 Protocol Safe Disposal